polkastarter/staking-pols-v2/docs/PolsStake-v2-docs.md

 Alternatively `function topUp(uint256 _amount)` can be called .. although we might remove this function as it is covered by the standard stake function with `lockTimeIndex = 0` anyway.

-## v3 - Reward Calculation
+## v2 - Reward Calculation

 ### Parameter

 Due to above features the reward calculation became more complex.
-In addition there are parameter to tune the rewards as well as switch between v2 and v3 mode.
+In addition there are parameter to tune the rewards as well as switch between v1 and v2 mode.

 - `lockedRewardsEnabled`
-  - true : user gets (future) rewards for lockPeriod\*amount at time of staking (v3 mode)
+  - true : user gets (future) rewards for lockPeriod\*amount at time of staking (v2 mode)
-  - false: user does NOT get (future) rewards for lockPeriod\*amount at time of staking (v2 mode)
+  - false: user does NOT get (future) rewards for lockPeriod\*amount at time of staking (v1 mode)
 - `unlockedRewardsFactor`
-  - 0 : no rewards for staking outside the lockPeriod (v3 mode)
+  - 0 : no rewards for staking outside the lockPeriod (v2 mode)
-  - 1 : linear rewards anytime, also outside the lockPeriod (1 is represented as 1\*REWARDS_DIV) (v2 mode)
+  - 1 : linear rewards anytime, also outside the lockPeriod (1 is represented as 1\*REWARDS_DIV) (v1 mode)
 - `lockTimePeriodRewardFactor`
   - an option to give every choice from the `lockTimePeriod`-list a "boost factor"
   - not sure/decided if we use/add that actually to the rewards calculation